tzeumer/SIP2-Client-for-Python/README.md

 Note: Sadly no official documentation for Gossip is available online.
 You can only contact the developer via https://www.gbv.de/Verbundzentrale/serviceangebote/gossip-service-der-vzg

 # Source
 The primary source is at https://github.com/tzeumer/SIP2-Client-for-Python.
 There is also a package at pypi.org: https://pypi.org/project/Sip2/.
-It's the only one I ever released, so I have to figure out the process every time - an might forget it completely ;)
+It's the only one I ever released, so I have to figure out the process every time - and might forget it completely ;)